I Just Signed a Contract for My Third Full-length Novel!

 They let me playBass guitar and sing in a worship band.

 I can produce 4 dozen homemade cinnamon rolls in a flash for a crowd of drooling young adults.
 Or publishing house editors.

 I used to have a Harley.
-Now we have twenty-something kids.
+Now we have six (going on seven) grandkiddos.
 Decent trade, really.
-The window-rattling grumble isn't quite the same, but we are still enjoying the ride.

 I am a proud Grammy.
 Don't even think about taking candy from my babies.